 The program provides an intensive experience in the diagnosis and treatment of a wide variety of vascular disorders.
 It includes experience in operative treatment, patient management, angiography, angioscopy, and non-invasive vascular diagnosis.
 The fellowship provides access to the full range of vascular procedures performed by our surgeons, including complex endovascular procedures, aortic reconstructions, abdominal aneurysms, complicated cerebrovascular problems, and mesenteric reconstructions.
 Our fellows also train with our ICAVL-accredited non-invasive vascular laboratory team in the performance and interpretation of non-invasive studies and are well prepared to take the RPVI exam.

 Our educational program is greatly enhanced by our weekly clinical vascular conference.
 Vascular Surgery Conference is a cross-departmental, multidisciplinary, educational roundtable used for the discussion and planning of upcoming complicated cases and follow-up of past cases.
 The conference is regularly attended by the vascular surgery faculty, fellows, residents, students, nurses, and non-invasive vascular laboratory team, as well as our distinguished colleagues from cardiology, neurology, and interventional radiology.

 As we are participating in the Electronic Residency Application Service (ERAS), please refer to the ERAS website for instructions about the application process.
 In addition to the completed application, we require a current curriculum vita and three letters of recommendation.

-Interviews will be held between January and April.
+Interviews will be held February 6, 2020, and March 5, 2020.
 Applicants selected to interview will receive an invitation email with information about the interview day.

 Luka completed his medical degree at the University of Chicago Pritzker School of Medicine and his General Surgery residency at the University of Pittsburgh.